-As with option 1, this option would only change how Network Rail's fixed costs are allocated between operators, on its own it would not affect how Network Rail's fixed cost charges are recovered.
+As with option 1, this option would only change how Network Rail's fixed costs are allocated between operators.
+On its own it would not affect how Network Rail's fixed cost charges are recovered.

-Although, non-avoidable costs would not be allocated to services under this option it would not affect Network Rail's ability to recover these costs.
-In its conclusion to its September 2017 consultation on the Network Rail allocation methodology, Network Rail suggested that non-avoidable costs should be recovered through the network grant.
+Although non-avoidable costs would not be allocated to services under this option, it would not affect Network Rail's ability to recover these costs.
+In its conclusion to its September 2017 consultation on the Network Rail allocation methodology and in response to our June 2018 consultation, Network Rail suggested that non-avoidable costs should be recovered through the network grant.
+Network Rail's rationale for this suggestion is that the connectivity of the network is largely determined by funders through the franchising process.